Architecture first. Pipes second.

 - Clean handoff to your team when it's time

-The data and integration layer covers more than the Salesforce boundary.
-Six areas with the same depth: architecture, engineering, AI, protection, continuity, and the Salesforce connections everything else depends on.
+The data and integration layer covers more than the Salesforce boundary: architecture, engineering, AI, protection, continuity, and the Salesforce connections everything else depends on.

 Integration architecture